Roman salute: South Africa

 The Afrikaner Weerstandsbeweging, a neo-Nazi political party and paramilitary force known for its advocacy of an all-white Afrikaner Volkstaat, has used Nazi-style uniforms, flags, insignia, and salutes at meetings and public rallies.
 Hundreds of supporters in 2010 delivered straight-arm salutes outside the funeral for its founder and former leader Eugène Terre'Blanche, who was murdered by two black farm workers over an alleged wage dispute.

 Scotland and Northern Ireland (Red Hand of Ulster Salute)

 The Red Hand of Ulster Salute is a modified version of the Roman Salute in which the hand is raised vertically to symbolise the Red Hand of Ulster.
 It is used by some Rangers F.C. fans to show an affinity with the Loyalist cause.
 Its similarity to the Nazi salute has caused offence and the football club and its supporters' association have asked them not to use it.
 The existence of the Red Hand salute as a separate gesture (without fascist or Nazi intent) has been questioned.

+Houthis

+Multiple reports and videos have shown members of the Houthi movement performing Nazi salutes.
+Combined with their explicitly antisemitic slogans and a documented history of persecution of Jews in areas under their control, these actions have led some observers to draw parallels between their ideology and aspects of Nazi and fascist thought.